0bMERLIN/PocketML/docs/BlogDependentTypes.md

 At the end of this post you can also find a breakdown of how much time the PocketML compiler spends compiling the code, which is quite interesting, because I don't think I've ever seen a compiler this slow!

 #### 1.0 λP
 Different type systems in the family of the lambda calculus are labeled by their functionality.
 The _Simply Typed Lambda Calculus_ (STLC) is the first step on our way to dependent typing and adds function types.
-Therefore, it's also sometimes called "$\lambda^\rightarrow$".
+Therefore, it's also sometimes called "λ→".

 > Here's an example:
 > ```